SYED-ABRARUDDIN/ENPM661_Project2/README.md

    ```
 4. Follow the prompts to input the start and goal points.

-Sure, here's an example of how you might provide input to the script:

 ### Example Input

 After running the script, you will be prompted to input the start and goal points.
 Here's an example of how you might provide this input: